 This lodger agreement would most commonly be used in the following circumstances:

-- A property owner renting out a spare bedroom (to a stranger, a friend, or a couple)
+- If you want to rent out a spare bedroom (to a stranger, a friend, or a couple).

-You can also use this agreement to sub-let a room if you rent under a tenancy agreement (subject to your tenancy agreement allowing sub-letting) and subject to someone on the original tenancy agreement still living at the address.
+- You can sub-let a room if you rent under a tenancy agreement (subject to your agreement allowing sub-letting) and subject to someone on the original agreement still living at the address.

 The document is not suitable if:

-- Includes sensible, practical provisions to protect the landlord’s interests
+- Sensible, practical provisions to protect the landlord’s interests

 - Full description of the property and the services that the lodger should expect to receive

 - All likely provisions for restrictions on what the lodger may do in the property

 - Rent provisions: how much rent is and the rent payments over the rent period

 - Deposit and return of deposit